 The Middle East Quartet has repeatedly emphasized the significance and importance of the API with its vision for a comprehensive settlement of the conflict and as an opportunity for building a regional security framework.

 This opportunity should not be missed and must be followed up with concrete and timely action.

 Document Type: Bulletin, Monthly Bulletin, Publication

-Document Sources: Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Division for Palestinian Rights (DPR), International Atomic Energy Agency (IAEA), International Labour Office (ILO), League of Arab States (LAS), Office for the Coordination of Humanitarian Affairs (OCHA), Organization of Islamic Cooperation (OIC), Personal Representative of the Secretary-General for southern Lebanon, Secretary-General, Security Council, United Nations High Commissioner for Human Rights (UNHCHR), United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), United Nations Special Coordinator for the Middle East Peace Process (UNSCO), World Health Organization (WHO)
+Document Sources: Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Division for Palestinian Rights (DPR), International Atomic Energy Agency (IAEA), International Labour Office (ILO), League of Arab States (LAS), Office for the Coordination of Humanitarian Affairs (OCHA), Office of the United Nations High Commissioner for Human Rights (OHCHR), Organization of Islamic Cooperation (OIC), Personal Representative of the Secretary-General for southern Lebanon, Secretary-General, Security Council, United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), United Nations Special Coordinator for the Middle East Peace Process (UNSCO), World Health Organization (WHO)